Water Levels Recede In Flood-affected Areas Near Kakhovka Dam - UrduPoint

 Water Levels Recede In Flood-affected Areas Near Kakhovka Dam

-VLADIVOSTOK, (UrduPoint / Pakistan Point News - 11th Jun, 2023 ) --:Water levels in the flood-affected regions of Kherson, following the destruction of the Kakhovka Hydroelectric Power Plant dam, continue to recede, said acting governor of the Kherson region Vladimir Saldo on Sunday.
+VLADIVOSTOK, (UrduPoint / Pakistan Point News - 15th Jun, 2023 ) :Water levels in the flood-affected regions of Kherson, following the destruction of the Kakhovka Hydroelectric Power Plant dam, continue to recede, said acting governor of the Kherson region Vladimir Saldo on Thursday.

 The water level has decreased to 7 meters in the Nova Kakhovka city district, 1.5 meters in the Alyoshkino municipal district, and 2.1 meters in the Goloprystanskiy municipal district, said Saldo.